sonydevworld/spresense-openocd-prebuilt/README.md

 # Create OpenOCD precompiled packages for Win, Linux and MacOSX

-Please clone OpenOCD first because it may be customized by SSS.
+Please clone OpenOCD source first because it may be customized by SSS.

-Current repository is: git@github.com:nobutokobayashi/openocd.git
+Current repository is: `git@github.com:nobutokobayashi/openocd.git`